still-standing/running-adventures/_posts/story/2019-01-03-title_explanation-post.markdown

 1. the **Running Adventures**

-Being an emotional kind of guy, all my runs feels like the very first run of Forrest Gum...
+Being an emotional kind of guy, all my runs feel like the very first run of Forrest Gum...

 <br>